 What about dead or dying trees?
 Known as snags, with their hollow cavities, broken branches, and loose bark, they actually may provide more varied habitat for all sorts of creatures than living trees do!
 In addition to providing essential housing for many types of insects (including pollinators), cavity-nesting birds, amphibians, reptiles, and small mammals (including bats), they provide food, open perches and double as storage lockers.
 Woodpeckers also use them to communicate during breeding season.

-Snags are in very short supply as forests are increasingly decimated, and they’re rare in urban areas.
+Snags are in very short supply as forests are increasingly decimated, and they’re extremely rare in urban areas.
 Removing them not only steals crucial habitat; it’s expensive.
 Leave snags in low activity areas that won’t pose a problem if they fall apart; when they do fall they’ll continue to give back in the understory.
 If safety is a concern but you want to retain a dead tree’s benefits, consult with an arborist to shorten its trunk to roughly 15 feet tall and cut back branches.
-If that’s not possible and you must cut it down, leave the trunk on the ground where it won’t get in your way and retain the stump.
+If that’s not possible and you must cut it down, leave the trunk on the ground where it won’t get in your way and leave the stump.
 If you already have a snag, retain or add native shrubs near its base.
-They will help keep it protected from weather extremes, provide connectivity, leafy cover, and additional forage for wildlife.
+They will help keep it protected from weather extremes and provide connectivity, leafy cover, and additional forage for wildlife.

 The Washington Department of Wildlife has more detailed info on these “wildlife trees” and the Cavity Conservation Initiative has an enchanting video that documents, up close, the lives that they support.